 - Physical or emotional trauma

-- Heart attack
+- Heart attack or stroke

-- Alcohol or drug abuse, particularly cocaine
+- Alcohol or drug misuse, particularly cocaine

-- Certain medications, such as corticosteroids and some diuretics
+- Certain medicines, such as corticosteroids and some diuretics

 The risk of diabetic ketoacidosis is highest if you: